 Workshop 1: What Will It Take to Solve the Climate Crisis?

-Can our capitalistic society look beyond the next quarter, sharply reduce its resource consumption, and save our climate, communities and essential water supply?
-Can we find bipartisan support to invest in green infrastructure, clean energy and water quality technologies; mothball coal plants; and sharply reduce reliance on toxic chemicals and single- use plastics?
-What’s the best way to offset inequities, jobs impact and other regional disparities as we transition from fossil fuels?
-From a price on carbon that’s earned bipartisan support, to a more ambitious Green New Deal, what policies offer the best outcomes?
-How can business be part of the solution?
-Join us for a provocative discussion on an issue we cannot ignore.
+Can our capitalistic society look beyond the next quarter, sharply reduce its resource consumption, and save our climate, communities and essential water supplies?
+How can we create bipartisan support to invest in green infrastructure, clean energy and water quality technologies?
+What strategies will best address economic externalities and historic anti- competitive subsidies for carbon intensive fuels?
+And what policies will best offset inequities, jobs impact and regional disparities as we transition from fossil fuels?
+From a price on carbon to the more ambitious Green New Deal, business can be part of the solution.

 Workshop 2: Can Capitalism Dig Out from Its Own Waste?

-Public concern is growing over packaging waste pollution and its destructive impact on Earth’s environment.
-Throughout their supply chains, companies are taking aggressive steps to use less material and switch to bioplastic or compostable resources.
+Public concern is growing over the safety of the chemicals we use daily along with packaging waste pollution both of which destructive impact on Earth’s environment.
+Throughout their supply chains, companies are taking aggressive steps to use less material and switch to non- toxic, bioplastic or compostable resources.
 But more needs to be done.
-State and city legislators are banning single-use plastics and adopting take-back programs, while Congress explores a national strategy to build out our recycling infrastructure.
+State and city legislators are requiring ingredient transparency, banning single-use plastics and adopting take- back programs.
+Some in Congress are working to regulate dangerous chemicals and explore a national strategy to build out our recycling infrastructure.
 Join the discussion about product innovations, market-based incentives, and public policies to promote sustainable materials and foster a circular economy.

 Workshop 3: The Future of Work: Why the High Road is the Only Road!

 The on-demand “gig” economy offers new opportunities but has seriously eroded workers’ traditional benefits and protections.
-Globalization and automation deliver lower consumer prices but unreliable employment, inadequate benefits and lower wages.
-Calls for a livable minimum wage, fair classification to qualify lower-wage workers for overtime, and other policy measures reflect the public’s concern.
-What’s more, today’s young talents seek employers that offer equitable opportunities, good pay and benefits, a work-life balance, family-friendly policies and an ethical, public stance on social issues.
-So, what’s in it for employers?
-Learn why and how U.S. companies adopt “high-road” workplace practices, and how better public policies can encourage employees owning a piece of the economy, healthier business standards, restore the middle class, and let high-road employers be fully competitive.
+Globalization and automation deliver lower consumer prices but unreliable employment, inadequate retirement benefits and lower wages.
+Calls for a livable minimum wage, fair classification to qualify lower-wage workers for overtime and other policy measures reflect the public’s concern.
+What’s more, today’s young talents seek employers that offer equitable opportunities, good pay and benefits, family-friendly policies and an ethical, public stance on social issues.
+Modern day capitalism faces many challenges, but the good news is that many companies are adopting “high-road” workplace practices while supporting public policies that enable employees to own a piece of the economy and restore the middle class.

-- Chris Lu, Fiscal Note and U.S. Department of Labor
+- Chris Lu, Fiscal Note and former Deputy Secretary, U.S. Department of Labor

 - Adrienne Schweer, Bipartisan Policy Center and U.S. Defense Department